owariee/midi-controller/README.md

 # midi-controller

-This project is a implementation of firmware for a midi controller using Arduino Mega.
+This is a midi controller firmware implementation for Arduino Mega.

 ## Requirements